davidpots/podcasts/_episodes/2015-02-09--radiolab--the-trust-engineers.md

 url-web:       "http://www.radiolab.org/story/trust-engineers/"
 timestamps:
  - time:       "0:00"
-   notes:      "First segment, where we meet Facebook 'trust engineer' Arturo Bejar (and a team of other researchers) who are tweaking our online experience bit by bit."
+   notes:      "First segment, where we meet Facebook 'trust engineer' Arturo Bejar (and a team of other researchers) who are tweaking our online experience bit by bit.
+Awesome look into the tests they run (using the 'report this' feature as an example), specifically focusing on the unimaginably large sample sizes they're able to utilize."
  - time:       "17:24"
    notes:      "Second segment, which dives into the public's reaction to the breaking story that Facebook was tinkering with the positive/negative language in their news feeds (to guage how people responded)."
 ---